 Teachers can help with kids by considering adding Science of Reading strategies in their classrooms.
 Parents can also help.
 Try Reading Eggs today for lots of great resources.
 Free Trial

 Phonics is playing more of a role in rich literacy programs than ever before and is seen as an essential tool for kids learning to read.
 Teachers and schools are encouraged to provide environments with rich literature opportunities alongside explicit, systematic, early phonics decoding skills.

-Educators are encouraged to review the research, see what else their students can learn to become proficient readers and apply it in their lessons.
-They can help early learners make the connection between speaking, listening, reading, spelling, and eventually writing.
+Educators are encouraged to review the research, see what else their students can learn to become proficient readers, and apply it in their lessons.
+They can help early learners make the connection between speaking, listening, reading, spelling, and eventually, writing.

 Phonemic awareness is a precursor to reading which means it's something parents can help their kids with at home.
 Phonological awareness skills are important for the development of understanding letter sounds, so helping early learners with this gives them a head start.

 Something else parents can do to help with enhancing their child's vocabulary is to read books together.
-Cuddle up and watch your little one pay attention to your tone, pronunciation and the way you emphasise particular words.
+Cuddle up and watch your little one pay attention to your tone, pronunciation, and the way you emphasize particular words.
 It's a great way to show kids how enjoyable books and reading can be!
 Kids are always more engaged when they feel an activity is fun so why not help them develop a love of reading as early as possible.

 Reading Eggs has thousands of e-books and also activities to try with your little one; everything you'll need including alphabet games, letter puzzles, and so much more.